Deep Learning Super Sampling

-Deep learning super sampling (DLSS) is a family of real-time deep learning image enhancement and upscaling technologies developed by Nvidia that are exclusive to its RTX line of graphics cards, and available in a number of video games.
-The goal of these technologies is to allow the majority of the graphics pipeline to run at a lower resolution for increased performance, and then infer a higher resolution image from this that contains the same level of detail as if the image had been rendered at this higher resolution.
+Deep Learning Super Sampling (DLSS) is a suite of real-time deep learning image enhancement and upscaling technologies developed by Nvidia that are available in a number of video games.
+The goal of these technologies is to allow the majority of the graphics pipeline to run at a lower resolution for increased performance, and then infer a higher resolution image from this that approximates the same level of detail as if the image had been rendered at this higher resolution.
 This allows for higher graphical settings and/or frame rates for a given output resolution, depending on user preference.

-As of September 2022, the 1st and 2nd generation of DLSS is available on all RTX branded cards from Nvidia in supported titles, while the 3rd generation unveiled at Nvidia's GTC 2022 event is exclusive to Ada Lovelace generation RTX 4000 series graphics cards.
-Nvidia has also introduced Deep learning dynamic super resolution (DLDSR), a related and opposite technology where the graphics are rendered at a higher resolution, then downsampled to the native display resolution using an AI-assisted downsampling algorithm to achieve higher image quality than rendering at native resolution.
+All generations of DLSS are available on all RTX-branded cards from Nvidia in supported titles.
+However, the Frame Generation feature is only supported on 40 series GPUs or newer and Multi Frame Generation is only available on 50 series GPUs.

 History

-Nvidia advertised DLSS as a key feature of the GeForce RTX 20 series cards when they launched in September 2018.
-At that time, the results were limited to a few video games (namely Battlefield V and Metro Exodus) because the algorithm had to be trained specifically on each game on which it was applied and the results were usually not as good as simple resolution upscaling.

-In 2019, the video game Control shipped with ray tracing and an improved version of DLSS, which did not use the Tensor Cores.
+Nvidia advertised DLSS as a key feature of the GeForce 20 series cards when they launched in September 2018.
+At that time, the results were limited to a few video games, namely Battlefield V, or Metro Exodus, because the algorithm had to be trained specifically on each game on which it was applied and the results were usually not as good as simple resolution upscaling.
+In 2019, the video game Control shipped with real-time ray tracing and an image processing algorithm that approximated DLSS, which did not use the Tensor Cores.

 In April 2020, Nvidia advertised and shipped an improved version of DLSS named DLSS 2.0 with driver version 445.75.
 DLSS 2.0 was available for a few existing games including Control and Wolfenstein: Youngblood, and would later be added to many newly released games and game engines such as Unreal Engine and Unity.
 This time Nvidia said that it used the Tensor Cores again, and that the AI did not need to be trained specifically on each game.
 Despite sharing the DLSS branding, the two iterations of DLSS differ significantly and are not backwards-compatible.

+In January 2025, Nvidia stated that there are over 540 games and apps supporting DLSS, and that over 80% of Nvidia RTX users activate DLSS.

+In March 2025, there were more than 100 games that support DLSS 4, according to Nvidia.
+By May 2025, over 125 games supported DLSS 4.

+The first video game console to use DLSS, the Nintendo Switch 2, was released on June 5, 2025.